Visa declined - Dealing with complex immigration matters

 - Breaching conditions of a resident visa

-- New information prejudicial to character becoming available that, if known at the time a residence class visa was granted, would have meant the visa would have been refused
+- New information prejudicial to the character becoming available that, if known at the time a residence class visa was granted, would have meant the visa would have been refused

 - A residence class visa holder being convicted of certain criminal offences